GiorgiaTortora/napari-roi-registration/README.md

 ## Usage

+You can find the detailed guide at https://github.com/GiorgiaTortora/napari-roi-registration/blob/main/docs/napari-roi-registration_guide.pdf

 ### Registration Widget

 1. Create a new Labels layer and draw one or more labels where you want to select a ROI (Region Of Interest).
 Each color in the same Labels layer represents a different label which will correspond to a different ROI.